arnog/mathlive/README.md

 * Fast and small
 * <span style="font-family: Times, 'Times New Roman', serif">T<sub style="vertical-align:-0.5ex;margin-left: -0.1667em;margin-right: -0.125em;">E</sub></span>X-quality typesetting
 * Easy to use interface for math editing
-* Works great on desktop and on mobile devices thanks to a extensive set of virtual keyboards.
+* Works great on desktop and on mobile devices thanks to an extensive set of virtual keyboards.
 * Comprehensive APIs, including generation of <span style="font-family: Times, 'Times New Roman', serif">L<sup style="letter-spacing: 1px;font-size: 0.85em;vertical-align: 0.15em;margin-left: -0.36em;margin-right: -0.15em">A</sup>T<sub style="vertical-align:-0.5ex;margin-left: -0.1667em;margin-right: -0.125em;">E</sub>X</span>, **MathML** and **Abstract Syntax Tree (MASTON)**
 * And it is easy to customize to your needs!
 Try it at [mathlive.io](https://mathlive.io)!